Oude Kerk (Delft): Bells

-There are 2 bells that hang in the tower, The large Trinitasklok or Bourdon, chimes every hour and the small Laudate which chimes every half hour.
+There are two bells that hang in the tower: the large trinitasklok or bourdon, which chimes every hour, and the small Laudate, which chimes every half hour.

-The larger of the two bells was cast in 1570 weighs nearly nine tonnes, and because of its strong and potentially damaging vibrations, is rung only on such special occasions as the burial of a Dutch royal family member in the nearby New Church.
-The massive bell is also sounded during disasters, when local air-raid sirens are sounded (but not during the monthly country-wide siren tests).
-In April 2020, the Bourdon was part of the "Bells of Hope" initiative as a token of appreciation for the relief workers and caregivers during the first weeks of the corona pandemic outbreak.
+The larger of the two bells, cast in 1570, weighs nearly nine tonnes, and because of its strong and potentially damaging vibrations is rung only on such special occasions as the burial of a Dutch royal family member in the nearby New Church.
+The massive bell is also sounded during disasters when local air-raid sirens are sounded (but not during the monthly country-wide siren tests).
+In April 2020, the Bourdon was part of the "Bells of Hope" initiative as a token of appreciation for relief workers and caregivers during the first weeks of the outbreak of the COVID-19 pandemic.

-The smaller of the two bells has an unusual story.
-In 1943 the clock, together with the one from the Nieuwe Kerk, was taken by the German occupier to be melted down.
-Fortunately that never happened; in 1946 Laudate was put back in its old place.
+In 1943, the smaller of the two bells, together with the one from the Nieuwe Kerk, was taken by the occupying Germans to be melted down.
+This never happened; in 1946, Laudate was put back in its old place.